-With the Code Redemption field in the Form Designer, you can now restrict access to who can submit your form by using a single code or multiple unique codes.
+With the Code Redemption Field Widget, you can now restrict access to who can submit your form by using a single code or multiple unique codes.
 In this doc, we'll walk through how to set up this field and configure it just the way you want.

-Note: For the purpose of this doc, we'll already assume that you've started a new campaign and selected a template, then added a form (if one wasn't already included in the template).
+Note: For the purpose of this doc, we'll already assume that you've started a new campaign and selected a template, then added a Form Container (if one wasn't already included in the template).
 If you need help starting a campaign, check out our Getting Started with ShortStack walkthrough video.

 If you plan on using a list of codes that you've created (instead of one single code), you'll want to create the list before jumping into the Campaign Builder.

 You can create a list in any popular spreadsheet program.
 The Code Redemption field will mark your codes as redeemed as they are used for entries.

 Here, we've created a code list in Google Sheets, and then saved the file in the .csv (comma-separated values) format.

-With the Designer open, you'll see all the field types you can add to your form on the left.
-Click the Code Redemption field type to have it automatically added to the bottom of your form.
+With the widget settings open, you'll see all the field types you can add in the pop-up.
+Click the Code Redemption field type, then click Next.

-Once you have the field added to your form where you'd like it, you can use the Code Redemption Settings panel on the right side of the popup to make your adjustments to the field.
-This panel is broken up into a few different sections:
+You'll now use the Field Settings section of the widget settings to make your adjustments to the field.
+This section is broken up into a few different areas:

-- Text: Here, you can add a Label for the field, a Placeholder that will appear in the field prior to your entrant typing anything in, and Instructions that will appear below the field to provide any needed clarity.
+- Text: Here, you can add a Label for the field and a Placeholder that will appear in the field prior to your entrant typing anything in.

 - Validation: This is where you'll be setting up the actual code redemption - we'll go over that in detail in the next section.